India benefits from a billion brains

 Corporate punishment

 By one estimate, 40 percent of Indian students now make some use of private education – either private school or topping-up by tutors.
-A survey in 2011 by Credit Suisse suggested Indians typically spend 7.5 percent of their on education, more than the Chinese, Russians or Brazilians.
+A survey in 2011 by Credit Suisse suggested Indians typically spend 7.5 percent of their income on education, more than the Chinese, Russians or Brazilians.
 Education is seen as a quick route to prosperity.
 A senior government economist worries that parents “almost spend too much”.On a morning in a poor quarter of east Delhi, Khajuri Khas, that eagerness is evident.
 In one small school, Ebyon, 200 children sit rapt before young women teachers in a series of small, ill-lit rooms each morning.
 Then they move to a nearby state school for the afternoon, enjoying a free midday meal, books and some other help.

 Parents like Ebyon because it is cheap (80-150 rupees a month) and well run.
 The headmistress, K H Alice, is bright and brisk.
 A migrant from Manipur, like many of her students, involves parents, even illiterate ones.
 The rude and troublesome, ‘paan spitters', are turned away.
 And she keeps records: case studies of why some students flourish and others do not.
 Schools and Teachers Innovating for Results (STIR), an NGO, is now gathering such examples of good teaching habits to share elsewhere.
 Spreading good ideas could do more to transform schools than simply scattering money around, argues the group's founder, Sharath Jeevan.